-4. On the day of the scheduled Reactive Capability Test, the VSS Supplier, through the TO, must request permission from the NYISO System Operator to perform the test at least three (3) hours prior to the test start time.
-The generator must also bid energy into the Hour-Ahead Market (if not previously committed in the DAM) to ensure that the generator is scheduled at the appropriate MW
+On the day of the scheduled Reactive Capability Test, the VSS Supplier, through the TO, must request permission from the NYISO System Operator to perform the test at least three (3) hours prior to the test start time.
+The generator must also bid energy into the Hour-Ahead Market (if not previously committed in the DAM) to ensure that the generator is scheduled at the appropriate MW level for the hours requested to perform the Reactive Capability Test.
+The NYISO System Operator will approve or deny the request, through the TO, at least two (2) hours prior to the scheduled test, allowing time for any desired Hour-Ahead Market bid adjustments.
+The NYISO will document all approvals, cancellations and terminations of the tests.
+The log will include the name of the party and reason for implementing the cancellation or termination.

-- 5. Upon beginning the test, the VSS Supplier must notify the NYISO System Operator, through the TO, that the Reactive Capability Test has started. - 6.
-The NYISO will log that the VSS Supplier is performing a Reactive Capability Test. - 7.
+Upon beginning the test, the VSS Supplier must notify the NYISO System Operator, through the TO, that the Reactive Capability Test has started.

+The NYISO will log that the VSS Supplier is performing a Reactive Capability Test.

 Upon completion of the test, the VSS Supplier must notify the NYISO System Operator, through the TO, that the test is complete.
 The NYISO will log the completion time and the name of the generator plant personnel reporting the test.